jawadjradi/BankingSystem-App/README.md

 ## Future Enhancements
 - Implement a database for storing user data
-- Add a GUI using JavaFX or Swing
 - Integrate AES encryption for transaction security

-## License
-This project is licensed under the MIT License.

 ---
 **Author:** Jawad Jradi